Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

 ### Existing Features

-This application was divided in 5 main components, that are connected, and are responsible for a different set of features on the application.
-These applications are connected with the django messaging framework and produce feedback to the user.
+This application was divided in 5 main components, that are connected, and are responsible for a different set of features.
+These are connected with the django messaging framework and produce feedback to the user.

 #### Core

-Core is the main component, it holds all main functionality involving the application in settings.py.
+Core is the main component, it holds all main functionality involving the application in settings.py and urls.py.

 #### Account